-When you receive your bedding, we recommend a light steamer to get the wrinkles out.
+When you receive your baby bedding, we recommend a light steamer or steam iron to get the wrinkles out.
 This is largely all cotton material, and it will have some wrinkles!
 For our linen and linen blend fabrics, steaming is not necessary unless there are some large folds you'd like to steam out.

-We recommend that our all cotton bedding - including rail covers and blankets - be washed separately or in a machine with no agitator using the delicate cycle, cold water, and mild detergent or Woolite.
+We recommend that our all-cotton bedding - including rail covers and blankets - be washed separately or in a machine using the delicate cycle, cold water, and mild detergent or Woolite.

 After washing, some minor "readjusting" of filling may need to be made on rail teething covers when removed from the washing machine.
 Flatten your rail cover and then tumble dry on air fluff cycle.
 Remove from dryer immediately.

 We recommend dry cleaning for curtains and valances.

 Minky Blanket Care.
 Never Iron Minky!!!
 We recommend cool water wash, mild detergent, and remove promptly.
 You can put in the dryer on cool air.
 It is a faux fur and will regain its plush look if run through the "air fluff" or lowest (coolest) cycle of the dryer.
 Use a steamer to get the wrinkles out of the cotton side of the blanket.
 Cotton is breathable and lovely!